Home / Loose Leaf / Matcha Tea

-A top-grade organic matcha loose leaf tea, sourced from Wakohen garden, in Kagoshima Prefecture.
+A top-grade loose leaf organic matcha tea, sourced from Wakohen garden in Kagoshima Prefecture.

 Tasting Notes